zz0-0/loom/loom/PROJECT_ANALYSIS.md

 *Current State: Basic performance, room for optimization*

 ### **Performance Gaps**
-- [ ] **File Handling**
+- [x] **File Handling**: Enhanced file operations ✅
+  - ✅ Proper loading states to prevent false dirty indicators
+  - ✅ Debounced parsing for Blox files to improve performance
+  - ✅ Enhanced file picker with error handling
-  - No streaming for large files
+  - [ ] No streaming for large files
-  - No pagination for large directories
+  - [ ] No pagination for large directories
-  - No background processing for heavy operations
+  - [ ] No background processing for heavy operations
 - [ ] **Memory Management**
   - No image caching strategy
   - No memory leak monitoring
   - No object pooling for frequent allocations
-- [ ] **UI Performance**
+- [x] **UI Performance**: Initial optimizations ✅
+  - ✅ Proper line number synchronization without lag
+  - ✅ Debouncing for syntax highlighting updates
+  - ✅ Efficient text rendering with syntax colors
-  - No virtualization for large lists
+  - [ ] No virtualization for large lists
-  - No debouncing for rapid user input
-  - No skeleton screens for loading states
+  - [ ] No skeleton screens for loading states
 - [ ] **Rust Integration**
+  - ✅ Enhanced Blox parser integration with validation
-  - No performance profiling for native code
+  - [ ] No performance profiling for native code
-  - No optimization of FFI calls
+  - [ ] No optimization of FFI calls
-  - No benchmarking setup
+  - [ ] No benchmarking setup

 ### **Scalability Considerations**
 - [ ] **Large Workspace Support**